luuj/luuj.github.io/_pages/contact.md

 classes: wide
 ---

 Thanks for taking the time to check out my portfolio.
-If you want to get in contact with me, fill out the form below.
+If you want to get in contact with me, send me an email or fill out the form below.

 <form id="fs-frm" name="simple-contact-form" accept-charset="utf-8" action="https://formspree.io/f/xdobywzk" method="post">
   <fieldset id="fs-frm-inputs">